project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-tweaks.md

     production=1

-1.Run the **jenkins-jobs-setup.sh** script as before and it updates the job configuration accordingly.
+1.Run the **jenkins-jobs-setup.sh** script as mentioned in above steps, this updates the job configuration accordingly.
-2.If required, manually remove the **pre-production** environment from the Jenkins UI.
+2.You can also manually remove the **pre-production** environment from the Jenkins UI.

 Repeat the same steps to remove any environment.